Fear and Loathing in Las Vegas: Graphic novel

+In the Angry Video Game Nerd series on “Fear and Loathing in Vegas Stakes” while most of the scenes is a parody to the movie while at same time reviewing Vegas Stakes and Casino themed games.

 Other references

 "Fear and Loathing on the Planet of Kitson," an episode of the ABC/Marvel Studios superhero series Agents of S.H.I.E.L.D., first broadcast on May 24, 2019, not only takes its title from the novel, it also incorporates plot elements from the novel and 1998 film, particularly around characters having to navigate a casino (in this case a casino on an alien planet) while under the influence of a psychedelic drug.

-The 2013 album Too Weird to Live, Too Rare to Die! by Panic! at the Disco (originally from Las Vegas) was named after a line from the book.
+The 2013 album Too Weird to Live, Too Rare to Die! by Panic! at the Disco (originally from Las Vegas) was named after a line from the movie adaptation of the novel.
+The quote itself is attributed to Thompson's article "The Banshee Screams For Buffalo Meat" written after Acosta's presumed death.

 The music videos for Lil Wayne's "No Worries" and The Weeknd's song "Heartless" draw heavy inspiration from the 1998 film.

+Later accreditations to the 1998 film can be seen in Australian rapper Kote$'s 2024 album titled "Fear n Loathing".
+The album's cover art depicts Kote$ as Raoul Duke and DON VINYL (the album's producer) as Dr Gonzo.
+The characterisation is present in the album's lead single "NUMB." released with an accompanying music video that shares similar tropes from the opening scene of the film.
+One week after the album dropped, the music video for the title track "Fear n Loathing." featuring milkbain was premiered on Youtube.
+Other songs from the album reference the title "Fear n Loathing" such as "Black Belt." and "Oh Lord." with the ending of the final song "Brand New Tn'$" possessing a tribute to the film, sampling the audio spoken by Duke "Too weird to live, too rare to die."